Category Archives: Ray Woods

 Body Hair Transplants to the Head

 One of the most important developments in the hair loss world in the past decade has been the proliferation of surgeons offering body hair to head hair transplants (also known via the acronym BHT).
-At this point, there are probably at least 50 experienced surgeons around the world who offer this body hair transplant procedure.
+At this point, there are probably at least 50 surgeons around the world who are highly experienced at offering this body hair transplant procedure.
 And 100s of others are experimenting with this on a small scale.

 Until the year 2000, body hair to head hair transplants were almost unheard off.
 However, between 1998 and 2000, an Australian doctor by the name of Dr. Ray Woods started experimenting with moving body hair from various locations to the scalps of some of his patients.